Merino Tech vs Smartwool: A Few Important Notes

 Differences in product line-ups

-As I mentioned earlier, we tested Merino.Tech’s long-sleeve base layers.
+As I mentioned earlier, we tested Merino.Tech’s long-sleeve base layers (see them here).
 The brand actually exclusively focuses on base merino wool options.
-There are some mid layers, but nothing heavier or outer shells like the Smartwool jackets (check an example).

-This scarcity is a bit disappointing.
+This scarcity is a bit disappointing!
 Compared to Merino.Tech, other budget brands like Meriwool (read our review) feature way more merino options, including accessories.

 As a veteran in the niche, Smartwool has everything from base layers to heavy layers; from crews to fleeces/zip hoodies; from beanies to gloves or balaclavas.